 Share-based compensation includes expenses related to both stock options and restricted share units.
-The increase from the prior year is largely due to the issuance of 4,090,000 restricted share units in May 2019 as well as the issuance of 1,700,000 restricted share units and 1,600,000 stock options in November 2019.
-The May 2019 issuance had a fair value of approximately \$10 million which is mostly amortized over a two-year period.
+For the six months ending June 30, the increase from the prior year is largely due to the issuance of 4,090,000 restricted share units in May 2019 as well as the issuance of 1,700,000 restricted share units and 1,600,000 stock options in November 2019.
+The majority of RSUs are amortized over a two-year vesting period and as each tranche vests the share-based compensation expense reduces, which is the reason Q2 2020 expense is less than Q1 2020.